 Each child has a Homework Folder, and any homework activities they have for the week will go in it along with interactive learning tasks that will be messaged out via Marvellous Me.
 Reading books are changed every Monday and Thursday and we expect children to read at least 5 times a week.
 This will mainly be literacy, numeracy or topic based learning, in addition to daily reading.
-All children have a Lexia Core 5 log in which is an interactive reading programme, they also have password access to IXL which covers both maths and literacy skills.
+All children have a password to access IXL which covers both maths and literacy skills.
 Children in Key Stage 1 are expected to do one hour a week of homework, and we try to make this as fun as possible.

 We have talked about rules and why we need them.
 Together we created our own Butterflies class charter and discussed how rules are there for everyone.
 The children wrote the rules out for us to follow and drew pictures to represent them which went on a display to help remind us of the right choices.